DataDog/datadog-go/statsd/README.md

 The default mode is to pass write errors from the socket to the caller.
 This includes write errors the library will automatically recover from (DogStatsD server not ready yet or is restarting).
 You can drop these errors and emulate the UDP behaviour by setting the `SkipErrors` property to `true`.
 Please note that packets will be dropped in both modes.

+## STDOUT Client (Compatible with Lambda use-cases)

+In certain integrations, like AWS Lambda, Datadog allows collecting metrics through lines printed out in the format:

+    MONITORING|<remaining dogstatsd formatted message>

+These will be interpreted and converted to metrics on the Datadog platform.
+To enable this you can use this protocol: `stdout://` as the addr argument to the `New` or `NewBuffered`.

+With this protocol writes become blocking on flusing to STDOUT.

 ## Development